-&lt;sup>2 This criterion is a specific numerical value of $\Delta C \equiv C_i - C{min}$ for model realization i, where $C{\min}$ is the C statistic value for the best-fit model.
+&lt;sup>1 This criterion is a specific numerical value of $\Delta C \equiv C_i - C{min}$ for model realization i, where $C{\min}$ is the C statistic value for the best-fit model.

 Figure 3.
 The Fe XVII line at 15.014 Å in the MEG (top) and HEG (bottom), with the best-fit model superimposed.
 We have not done any rebinning of the data.
 The error bars represent Poisson, root-N, statistics.
-The dashed vertical line indicates the laboratory rest wavelength of the emission line, and the two dotted vertical lines indicate the wavelengths associated with the Doppler shift due to the stellar wind terminal velocity of 2250 km s-1.
-The model is shown as a (red) dotted histogram, while the data are shown as a (black) solid histogram with error bars.
-The fit residuals are shown in the horizontal windows below the data.
+The dashed vertical lines indicate the laboratory rest wavelength of the emission line, and the two dotted vertical lines in each panel indicate the wavelengths associated with the Doppler shift due to the stellar wind terminal velocity of 2250 km s-1.
+The model is shown as a (red) dotted histogram, while the data are shown as (black) solid squares with error bars.
+The fit residuals are shown in the horizontal windows below the data, with the same one sigma error bars shown with the data.